-If you're like us at GA4 Optimizer, you probably spend more time in Google Analytics than you'd like to admit.
-We're always digging around, looking for ways to make the platform easier to use.
-So when a new, unannounced feature called Analytics Advisor (Beta) quietly appeared in our account, we dropped everything to check it out.
+If you are like us at GA4 Optimizer, you probably spend more time in Google Analytics than you would like to admit.
+We are always looking for ways to make the platform easier to use.
+So when a feature recently rebranded as Ask Advisor quietly appeared in our account, we wanted to see how useful it will be.

-There was nothing online about it.
-No blog posts, no announcements, just a new AI chatbot sitting inside our GA4 property.
+There was little information online about it initially.
+No announcements, no news, just a new AI chatbot sitting inside our GA4 property.
 Is this the future of analytics?
 Can it replace a skilled analyst?
 We had to know.

 We decided to put it through its paces with a few real-world questions we ask every day.
-Here’s a completely honest first impression of how it performed.
+Here is a completely honest first impression of how it performed.

 Test 1: The Everyday Traffic Question